zachary-krepelka/youtube-thumbnail-downloader/README.md

 file and close the editor, which closes the pop-up dialog and initiates the download process in the background.

-You can read more about this workflow with `yt -H`.
+You can read more about this workflow in the documentation.

 ## Use Cases